The Kernel Method for Electrical Resistance Tomography: Analytical examples

 \section{Analytical examples}

-In this Section, some examples on canonical geometries are presented to clarify the main features of the proposed method and its limits.
+In this Section, examples regarding canonical geometries are presented to clarify the main features of the Kernel Method and its limits.

-The reference geometry presents radial symmetry and, therefore, the eigenvalues and eigenfunctions of $\Lambda_D-\Lambda_{bg}$ can be evaluated analytically.
+The reference geometry presents radial symmetry and, therefore, the eigenvalues and eigenfunctions of $\Lambda_D-\Lambda_{\varnothing}$ can be evaluated analytically.
+The data is assumed to be noise-free, i.e., $\delta=0$.

-The data are assumed to be noise free, i.e. $\delta=0$.
-In this case, there are two main customizations of the method presented in Section \ref{sec:noise}, following condition $\delta=0$: (i) the plateau is at the value 0, and (ii) the compatibility condition of \eqref{eqn:thr} reduces to

 The first case (see Section \ref{sec:cc}) refers to a circular anomaly in a circular domain.
-This case exemplify for a 2D case the main steps of the method.
-The second case (see Section \ref{sec:hc}) highlights a limit of the method consisting in its inability in retrieving anomaly with holes.
+This case exemplifies the main steps of the methods for a 2D case.
+The second case (see Section \ref{sec:hc}) highlights as the method reconstructs the outer support of the anomaly in the presence of cavities.